nikolozjakhua/K8s/README.md

 ### Last Step

+**Pay attention:**
+Automatically test will check only **manifest.yml** correctness.
-Task will be checked in the life session with your mentor on your local minikube cluster.
+Finally task will be checked in the life session with your mentor on your local minikube cluster.